-The second phase of the project focused on assessing the existing conditions and growth capacity of the Highway 151 and Loop 1604 Area Regional Center Plan, while drafting a vision and set of goals for the future of the area with Planning Team and community direction.
+The second phase of the project focused on assessing the existing conditions and growth capacity of the Highway 151 and Loop 1604 Area Regional Center, while drafting a vision and set of goals for the future of the area with Planning Team and community direction.
 The analysis and refinement of existing conditions helped ensure that the vision and goals for the Highway 151 and Loop 1604 Area Regional Center Plan are grounded in the proper context.

 Phase 3: Plan Framework

-April 2019-April 2021
+April 2019-April 2021:

 The third phase of the project focused on working with the community and stakeholders to establish the Plan Framework.
-The Plan Framework components include Land Use, Housing, Economic Development, Mobility, Amenities, Public Space, and Infrastructure, and Focus Areas/Corridors.

-Phase 4: Recommendation and Implementation Strategies

-June 2019-April 2021:
+The Plan Framework components include Land Use, Focus Areas, Mobility, Amenities and Public Space, Housing, and Economic Development.
+Phase 4: Recommendation and Implementation Strategies June 2019-April 2021:

 The fourth phase developed specific projects, programs, and policies to effect change in the Highway 151 and Loop 1604 Area Regional Center.
-This phase also included the development of specific, action-oriented implementation strategies and recommendations for potential funding sources.
+This phase also included the development of specific, actionoriented implementation strategies and recommendations for potential funding sources.

 Phase 5: Documentation and Adoption

-May 2021-December 2021
+May 2021-March 2022:

-The last phase of the project was devoted to converting this project website into the final ePlan for the Highway 151 and Loop 1604 Area Regional Center Plan, creating the Executive Summary, and guiding the plan through the approval and adoption process.
-The Project Team met with City departments and other partners to develop critical next steps to support implementation of the plan.
+The last phase of the project was devoted to converting the project website into the final ePlan for the Highway 151 and Loop 1604 Area Regional Center Plan, creating the Executive Summary, and guiding